Code-Institute-Submissions/Breakout-MS2/README.md

 #### Phaser Debugging Tool:

-- As phaser uses a built in physics library to handle and resolve sprite collisions, movement etc. When setting the game config up, there is a debug option that when set to `true`, it displays boxes around each object in the game - the box is the physics body which determines collision impact points.
+> - As phaser uses a built in physics library to handle and resolve sprite collisions, movement etc. When setting the game config up, there is a debug option that when set to `true`, it displays boxes around each object in the game - the box is the physics body which determines collision impact points.
+>

-- Moving objects will also display a green line when moving, this shows the direction the object is moving.
+> - Moving objects will also display a green line when moving, this shows the direction the object is moving.
+>

-- This allowed me to test all collision impacts to ensure they were impacting as expected.
+> - This allowed me to test all collision impacts to ensure they were impacting as expected.
 Phaser has a setCircle function that allows the developer to manipulate the collision parameters.
 For this game, I was happy that all impact collisions were performing as expected and felt no need to change these.
 Example below of the physics debugging tool.

 ![phaser debug](assets/readme_images/Phaser_debug_tool.png)

 #### Console Log:

-- For general debugging throughout the game development I primarily used Console Log & Dev Tools Console
+- For general debugging throughout the game development I primarily used the console log, logging results of each new feature as I implemented them.
+Any error encountered was resolved through manual real time testing and code adaption to ensure results were returning as intended.

+Throughout the SFDC, I applied a 'testing by playing' methodology.
+As each new feature was introduced, I would test all elements of the game implemented up to that point to ensure all code was running as intended to ensure any new code introduced did not affect code previously written.

+#### Live Testing:

+> All manual UAT testing was also completed on the deployed version of the site.

 ---